-In the US, most pediatricians document children’s growth on the CDC growth chart, which plots height, weight, and body mass index (BMI) against age-based averages.
+In the US, most pediatricians and family medicine doctors document children’s growth on the CDC growth chart, which plots height, weight, and body mass index (BMI) against age-based averages.
 In healthy children and teens, height and weight each increase along a consistent growth curve.
 Some children and teens grow steadily along the 95th percentile, some along the 75th percentile, some along the 50th percentile, and still others along the 25thh percentile.

 But not every body is the same, and it’s normal for individuals’ height and weight to follow different growth curves.
 For some children and teens, a weight along the 75th percentile and height on the 25th percentile is normal.
 This defines the growth curves for that individual.
 Just as not every woman of average height wears a size 8 shoe, not everyone of average height is meant to be at the 50th percentile for weight.
 There is always a normal distribution in a population.
 These growth percentages appear to be largely genetically determined.